borgified/adsync2/README.txt

 7. run "./sync.pl ITRPT*" to see if there are any remaining items to be synched.

 repeat 6, 7 as necessary until no more items need to be synched.

+Please note:  1.
+Romy Mager-Omphalius prefers to be known as Romy Mager.
+She has never had her full name known to the company and 2.
+Cynthia Romero Padilla prefers to be known as Cynthia Padilla.